UndreStoker/Images/index.md

 <h1 align="center"> Kodak Moments! </h1>

-<h3 align="center"> These are a colection of some of my moments I've had while serving my country in the World's Greatest Air Force! </h3>
+<h3 align="center"> These are a colection of some of the coolest moments I've had while serving my country in the World's Greatest Air Force! </h3>

 <h4 align="left"> Africa '2020 </h4>